 Dr. Thomas Pümpel

-Thomas is working to increase the efficiency of wastewater purification.
+Thomas works hard to increase the efficiency of wastewater purification.

 The microorganisms in high mountain lakes are the center of Ruben's research.

 Bettina prefers to play with ciliates.